 Mornings are tough when you live with fibromyalgia.
 If you’re like me, you wake up stiff and tired, and shuffle out of bed.
 I usually sit in a stupor, drinking tea, eating breakfast and watching tv.
 I’ve learned that it’s what I do next that determines how the rest of my day will go.
 Here are the top three things I do to keep my fibro symptoms under control.

-Early on after my diagnosis my pain specialist recommended that I take a Mindfulness-Based Stress Reduction course for pain management.
+Early on after my diagnosis, my pain specialist recommended that I take a Mindfulness-Based Stress Reduction course for pain management.
 This is one of the best things I’ve done for my sanity and well-being!
-There is a growing body of evidence that shows mindfulness meditation helps to reduce pain, anxiety and depression (read more about mindfulness and fibromyalgia here).
-“Mindfulness is awareness that arises through paying attention, on purpose, in the present moment, non-judgmentally,” according to Jon Kabat-Zinn, a pioneer of mindfulness in medicine.
-Being mindful means intentionally being present with your breath, thoughts, feelings and sensations.
+There is a growing body of evidence that shows mindfulness meditation helps to reduce pain, anxiety, and depression (read more about mindfulness and fibromyalgia here).
+“Mindfulness is the awareness that arises through paying attention, on purpose, in the present moment, non-judgmentally,” according to Jon Kabat-Zinn, a pioneer of mindfulness in medicine.
+Being mindful means intentionally being present with your breath, thoughts, feelings, and sensations.
 Inevitably, your mind will become distracted by worries, memories, or plans.
 This is an opportunity to begin again, by gently guiding your awareness back to the present moment.
-You can practice mindfulness through breath meditation, body scans, mindful eating, or mindful movement like yoga or Tai Chi all of which, will in turn help you practice mindful touch (find a list of free guided practices in the references).
-I use the Insight Timer app on my phone to do an 8 minutes self-guided breathing meditation or listen to a guided meditation most weekday mornings.
+You can practice mindfulness through breath meditation, body scans, mindful eating, or mindful movement like yoga or Tai Chi all of which, will in turn help you practice mindful touch.
+I use the Insight Timer app on my phone to do 8 minutes of self-guided breathing meditation or listen to a guided meditation most weekday mornings.

 Fibro Women Blogs

 Official Fibromyalgia Blogs